 Lubricate the lip seal area of the shaft, and slide the shaft and assembled bearings into the pedestal until the inboard bearing seats against the inboard bearing cap.
-Use caution not to roll or cut the lip of the oil seal (15).
+Use caution not to roll or cut the lip of the oil seal (37) when installing the shaft.